wevm/viem/site/docs/clients/wallet.md

 ## Ethers.js Wallet

 ::: warning
-Externally Owned Accounts are currently experimental.
+Local Accounts are currently experimental.
 Use with caution.
 :::

 ```ts